apivich-h/apivich-h.github.io/_posts/music/2000-01-01-monthly-music-recs.md

 ---
 layout: post
 title: Monthly Music Recommendations
-last_updated: 2024-01-20
+last_updated: 2024-08-28
 category: music
 ---

 Hi.
-Welcome to the page where I recommend a song I got obsessed with during the month, all listed in reverse chronological order.
+Welcome to the page Monthly Music Recommendations (MMR), where I recommend a song I got obsessed with during the month, all listed in reverse chronological order.
 I'll also add a few lines about the song (and possibly the artist themselves) as well just to make it a nice read.
-A few rules about it:
+A few rules about the MMR:

 1. It must be a song I really liked from that particular month.
 This may mean I discovered it in that month, or having some heavy rotations during the month.